ZarkadisIakovosChristos/University-of-Piraeus-Dept-of-Banking-and-Finance-Courses/README.md

-# University-of-Piraeus-Dept-of-Banking-and-Finance-Courses
+# University of Piraeus Dept of Banking and Finance Courses

-This repository contains information and material for the course "Introduction to Machine Learning".
+This repository contains information and material for the courses conducted for the Quantitative Finance branch of Finance Club.

-# Main topics of the course:
-i) What is Learning?

-ii) Introduction to Regression.

-iii) introduction to Classification.

-iv) A biref view of widespread Machine Learning Algorithms.

-v) An applied Regression approach to Exchange Rate Forecasting.

-# For material dm in LinkedIn:
-www.linkedin.com/in/iakovoschristoszarkadis